 - Nicholas (“Nico”) Andrew Timmy Dawshka, born before May 1992.
 He graduated with a B.A. from the University of Winnipeg in 2013.

 Sophie Violet Dawshka, born 7 July 1929 at Naruszewiecz, died 10 October 2006 at Meadowood Manor, Winnipeg, aged 79 years.

-She married 30 July 1961 at the First Lutheran Church, Winnipeg, Robert (“Bob”) Roy Yager, born 22 April 1930 at Winnipeg, died 26 December 2010, at Victoria, B.C., aged 80 years, son of Rudolph Yager and Katrina/Katharina Rath.
+She married 30 June 1961 in the First English Lutheran Church, Winnipeg, Robert (“Bob”) Roy Yager, born 22 April 1930 at Winnipeg, died 26 December 2010, at Victoria, B.C., aged 80 years, son of Rudolph Yager and Katrina/Katharina Rath.
 Their cremated remains rest together at Chapel Lawn Funeral Home, 4000 Portage Avenue, Winnipeg.
 Although she had only recently turned 16 at the beginning of her appointment, Sophie was the teacher at Arizona School District no. 478 in Arizona (now Worby), southeast of Austin, Manitoba, in the year 1945-1946.

 She later attended the University of Manitoba, graduating with a B.Sc. and a B.S.W.
 Between earning her two academic degrees, she worked as technician in the Provincial Veterinary Laboratory, Winnipeg, and in 1957 contributed to an article published by members of its staff, entitled “An Outbreak of Swine Erysipelas in Turkeys.”